 Whilst Lindsey was wielding the cross Simon ran to the door and started banging on it.
 “Please let us in, they’re all around, we don’t stand a chance.”

 There were actually people in the house.
 A small family who were cowering in the corner of their living room.
 They were too scared to even move.
-They’d be ashamed of it for the rest of their lives, but they didn’t want to take a chance that it was the Vampires tricking them so they ignored Simon’s pleads and screams.
+They’d be ashamed of it for the rest of their lives, but they didn’t want to take a chance that it was the Vampires tricking them so they ignored Simon’s pleas and screams.

-Desperate and terrified Simon started to ram the door but it was bolted up, and the family had put several pieces of large furniture in front of the door.
+Simon started to ram the door but it was bolted up, and the family had put several pieces of large furniture in front of the door.

 Simon upon seeing Lindsey’s plight instantly jumped onto the Vampires that had gathered around her.
 Catching them unaware he managed to knock them down, but he soon found himself surround from all sides by Vampires too.